-Table~\ref{tab:comparison} presents a comprehensive comparison of our survey paper with recent studies in the field of affective computing published between 2024 and 2025.The comparison is structured around two primary dimensions: (1) emotional aspects, encompassing recognition, elicitation, and expression, and (2) modalities, including text, speech, and visual/facial cues.
-This comparison highlights the unique contributions of our survey in covering all relevant emotional dimensions across multiple modalities, thereby providing a more holistic perspective compared to previous studies.
-Overall, the main contributions of this paper include:\\ \begin{itemize} \item As mentioned above, to the best of our knowledge, this study presents the first comprehensive review of intelligent agents endowed with the full spectrum of emotional intelligence capabilities, encompassing emotion understanding, affective cognition, and emotion expression, thereby providing a holistic framework for advancing naturalistic and empathetic human-computer interactions. \item We comprehensively analyze and categorize the challenges impeding the implementation of the three core emotional intelligence capabilities. \item We systematically assess recent solutions designed to address these challenges and outline promising future research directions to advance the field of emotionally intelligent systems. \end{itemize}
+Table~\ref{tab:comparison} provides a comprehensive comparison between this survey and recent studies in the field of affective computing published from 2024 to 2025.
+The comparison is organized along two principal dimensions: (1) emotional aspects, encompassing emotion recognition, elicitation, and expression, and (2) modalities, including text, speech, and visual or facial cues.
+This structure underscores the distinctive contribution of the present study, which offers an integrative perspective by addressing all relevant emotional dimensions across multiple modalities—thereby delivering a more holistic and unified understanding compared to previous research.
+The primary contributions of this study can be summarized as follows: \begin{itemize} \item To the best of our knowledge, this work represents the first comprehensive review of intelligent agents equipped with the full spectrum of emotional intelligence capabilities—namely, emotion understanding, affective cognition, and emotional expression, providing a cohesive framework for advancing naturalistic and empathetic human-computer interaction (HCI). \item It offers an in-depth analysis and categorization of the key challenges that hinder the effective realization of these three core capabilities within intelligent agents. \item It systematically evaluates recent methodological advancements proposed to address these challenges and delineates promising future research directions for the development of emotionally intelligent systems. \end{itemize}